rpgarner/u2_lab_hooks_ATM/README.md

 - `cd` into the directory
 - `npm i` to install our dependencies
 - `npm start` to spin up the app
-- Take a look at the code in the `/src` directory - that's what you need to change!

 ## Your Task
 Currently, you can see that there is a Checking account where a user can deposit money.
 Try it out - it already works!